RPI-REV/REV-Constitution/scrum.md

 > [Scrum Guide][scrumguide]

 The REV of 2014-2015 was a perfect example of failing in plain sight.
-Plans changed quickly, and desicions for the product were not made by the right people, causing issues to propogate across the team, resulting in a half-baked product.
-There is an urgent need for centeral mangement of the product on the team, and scrum so elegently incorperates it.
+Plans changed quickly, and desicions for the product were not made by the right people, causing issues to propagate across the team, resulting in a half-baked product.
+There is an urgent need for central management of the product on the team, and scrum so elegantly incorperates it.

 ### The Scrum Team